ligolang/ligo/lib/ligo_lexer_lib/README.md

-  * A method `mk_string` that makes a string from a thread (it must be provided by the client because only the client knows the implementation of tokens, and that can be ascertained by considering that they are type parameters in `Core`.).
+  * A method `mk_string` that makes a string from a thread (it must be provided by the client because only the client knows the implementation of tokens, and that can be ascertained by considering that they are type parameters in `LexCore`.).

   * A method `callback` which is a lexer/scanner (both words are equivalent in this documentation) for tokens other than strings